SolPOCandCo/SolPOC/README.md

 - Work with a spectral range from UV to IR (typically 280 nm to 30 µm, can be modified by the users)
 - Automatically write results (.txt files and .png images) to a folder
 - Use effective medium approximatio (EMA) to model the optical behavior of material mixtures (dielectric mixtures, metal-ceramic composites, porous materials, etc.).
-- Propose a simplified user interface, and consolidate all useful parameters into a few lines of code.
+- Propose a simplified user interface, bringing together all useful variables in a few lines of code.

 ## Installation